MicheleIarossi/Python_codesnippets/sphinx/source/expand.rst

-As a last step, open the file ``index.rst`` located in the same ``./sphinx/source`` folder and add an entry for your new feature module, so that it appears in the table of the contents.
+As a last step, open the file ``index.rst`` located in the same ``./sphinx/source`` folder and add an entry for your new feature module, so that it appears in the table of contents.

 Now build the documentation from a terminal window inside the folder ``./sphinx``::

     % make clean && make html

-When you open the documentation in your browser ``./doc/html/index.html``, your new module should appear as selectable in the list.
+When you open the documentation in your browser ``./doc/html/index.html``, your new module should appear as selectable in the table of content.